 - Spread the whipped white chocolate ganache in a thin, even layer on top of the vanilla cheesecake.
+Refrigerate till the ganache is set - about 10 minutes.
 This ganache layer will prevent the fruit compote from seeping into the cheesecake.

 - Top the white chocolate ganache with your cooled berry compote and spread it out evenly.

 - Carefully push up the bottom of the tin all around the cheesecake to loosen the sides.
 Place the cheesecake on top of a mug or sturdy glass, gently pressing down the sides of the tin.